Part of Vals in Nordtirol, extending to the Tux Main Ridge, is the 6 km long Valsertal, which is a nature reserve

 Image gallery: Vals in Nordtirol

 - Map See map

-Altitude: 1,129 m asl
+Altitude: 1,129 m a.s.l.

-The Valsertal valley leads to the Schmirntal valley at St. Jodok, and together with this valley it leads to the Wipptal valley at Stafflach.
-The chief city of the municipality, the parish hamlet St. Jodok, belongs to the municipality of Vals in Nordtirol (southern part) and the municipality of Schmirn (northern part).
-Its name derives from the Saint Jodok, whose crown is illustrated on the emblem of the village.
-The black wedge, however, is meant to represent the Valsertal valley.

-Vals has got a turbulent history: it was first mentioned in 1313 AD as “Valles”, deriving from "vallis", the Latin term for valley.
+The municipality of Vals in Nordtirol - together with its hamlets and the Vals Valley - stretches to St. Jodok: It's the main town of the municipality, a parish hamlet which belongs to the municipality of Vals in Nordtirol (southern part) and the municipality of Schmirn (northern part).
+Its name derives from St. Judoc, whose crown is illustrated on the coat of arms of the village.
+Vals in Nordtirol has got a turbulent history - its name derives from "vallis", the Latin term for valley.

-In Mediaeval times marble has been quarried in the valley, a material that was applied for the floor of the Imperial Court and the Dome of Innsbruck.
+In Mediaeval times, marble was quarried in the valley, a material that was applied for the floor of the Imperial Court and the Dome of Innsbruck.
 When the pest almost rendered extinct the entire population of the Valsertal valley, it was resettled by the inhabitants of neighbouring villages.
-The year 1809 was the year of the Battles of Bergisel, and also the Valsertal valley was combat area.
-In National Socialism many detainees were employed to exploit molybdenum at an altitude of 3,000 m asl, despite of the fact that the deposit was relatively small.
+The year 1809 was the year of the Battles of Bergisel, and also the valley was combat area.
+In National Socialism, however, many detainees were employed to exploit molybdenum at an altitude of 3,000 m a.s.l., despite of the fact that the deposit was relatively small.

-The Valsertal valley is probably one of the most pristine side valleys of the Wipptal valley.
-In order to enjoy this beautiful landscape to the fullest, guided tours, wild animal watching, bat catching nights and snowshoeing tours in winter are offered.
-Worthwhile is also the protected grey alder forest at the head of the valley, where rare plant and animal species have their natural habitat.
+Also in that period of time, great part of the Valsertal valley was placed under natural protection - here you are in one of the most pristine side valleys of the Wipptal.
+In order to enjoy this landscape to the fullest, guided tours, wild animal watching, and snow-shoe tours are offered.
+Worthwhile is also the protected grey alder forest at the head of the valley, known as Grauerlenwald, where rare plant and animal species have their natural habitat.